 Nutrition facts provide you with valuable information; you just have to put it to good use.
 When applied correctly, they can help you maintain a healthy weight and eat a balanced diet, and teach you to make healthy food decisions.
 Unfortunately, nutrition-facts standards are geared toward a recommended daily allowance of calories (5)—which aren’t a necessary focus of the Paleo diet, but are useful for showing nutrient content.

 Nutrition labels aren’t always in an ideal location, which can deter you from seeing them (6).
 For example, sometimes the nutrition label is located on the bottom of the packaging.
-Who wants to be that person—turning every single salad upside down before putting it in their basket?
+Who wants to be that person—turning every single salad upside down before putting it in their basket? [tweet_quote] Don’t be ashamed to look at nutrition labels — even if they’re hiding on the bottom of a package![/tweet_quote]

 It’s in your best interests to ditch those self-conscious fears about being “that person.”
 Your health is more important than how you appear to your fellow grocery shoppers.